 Yet trying to expedite the diligence process can heighten a company’s exposure to risk and potential damages.
 The costs of not performing proper diligence can include:

-distraction of senior employees, who must focus on crisis management rather than business matters
+- distraction of senior employees, who must focus on crisis management rather than business matters, and,

 Organizations can no longer afford an ad hoc approach to source-of-wealth analysis.
 To separate problematic relationships from solid business opportunities, companies must conduct diligence properly for every client and potential client.
 Consistently performing diligence thoroughly requires a cultural commitment — executed through time-tested processes, cutting edge tools, thoughtful protocols and experienced judgment.